MORE HELPFUL RESOURCES

 - calls on all governments in Australia to refrain from any legislation to introduce so called “same-sex marriage”

 - calls on all members to oppose the introduction of any legislation for so called “same-sex marriage”

 - calls on members to communicate the redemption found in Christ to every section of the community

 - calls on members to offer compassionate support to fellow Christians who experience same sex attraction as they seek to live faithfully either as celibate or in marriage as God has designed it.

 The 2016 General Assembly also resolved to:

-Urge all states assemblies, presbyteries, and congregations to prayerfully and practically support the “No” case in opposing the redefinition of marriage to include homosexual unions in the upcoming 2017 plebiscite.
+Urge all state assemblies, presbyteries, and congregations to prayerfully and practically support the “No” case in opposing the redefinition of marriage to include homosexual unions in the 2017 plebiscite.

-During the same-sex marriage plebiscite the Presbyterian Church of Australia was part of the Coalition for Marriage .
-It consisted of more than 80 groups from across Australia, representing over 3 million people and is led by the Australian Christian Lobby, Marriage Alliance, the Catholic Archdiocese of Sydney and the Anglican Diocese of Sydney.
+During the same-sex marriage plebiscite, the Presbyterian Church of Australia joined the Coalition for Marriage.
+The coalition consisted of more than 80 groups from across Australia, representing more than 3 million people and is led by the Australian Christian Lobby, Marriage Alliance, the Catholic Archdiocese of Sydney and the Anglican Diocese of Sydney.

 Here is a summary of the Presbyterian Church of Australia view about marriage, from the General Assembly of Australia Church and Nation Committee: Redefining Marriage.

 Discussions of marriage and debates about same sex marriage demand that Christians think about singleness.
 This Christianity Today article has an interesting reflection on singleness in the midst of marriage debates: Same-Sex Marriage and the Single Christian.